Biodegradable Burial Containers for Green Burial: Part 3 – Strange & Unusual

 Burial Pods – Turning Your Body Into A Tree

 The idea of your body becoming a tree can be appealing – there’s something poetic and comforting about your remains going back into the earth and repeating the cycle of life.
 That’s probably part of the reason that Capsula Mundi has captured the imagination of so many with the design of their Burial Pod, which connects an entombed body to the root structure of a tree.
-Even though these burial pods are still in the design phase and aren’t on the market yet, they’re still receiving a lot of attention!
-Here’s how they work: On their website, Capsula Mundi shares:
+Even though these burial pods are still in the design phase and aren’t on the market yet, they’re still receiving a lot of attention.
+Here’s how they work (from the Capsula Mundi website):

 “The body is first encapsulated into a fetal position in order to fit inside of the burial pod.
 The pod looks like an earthy piece of art, but really it’s a biodegradable “casket… Once the burial pod is buried deep underground a tree seed or a young tree is placed directly above, and from one source of life sparks another.”

 This might sound great but I can tell you from a burial perspective, this presents a lot of logistical challenges, which might be part of the reason that it has been in the design phase since 2003.
 Here are the obvious challenges: Getting the body into the fetal position and placing it into the pod; transporting the pod with the entombed body to the burial site; digging a hole sufficient for the egg shape (remember that many green cemeteries dig the holes by hand); lowering the pod with an attached tree into the hole.
-I can’t imagine this would be something we could accomplish or do at Carolina Memorial Sanctuary (we dig our holes by hand and we don’t use any heavy machinery).
-But if you are one of the people who loves this idea, there is good news!
-This same effect can be achieved with just about any green burial.
-If you opt for a memorial planting, in which you choose to have a plant or tree is placed above or near your grave after burial), or you choose a burial site next to a tree, you are essentially achieving the same effect.
-The decomposition of the body giving back to the land is one of the basic premises of green burial and part of the reason why green cemeteries dig three feet opposed to six feet.
-(As mentioned above, six feet is too deep to benefit plant life.)
-The main difference between planting a tree above your body and Capsula Mundi’s Burial Pod, is that they attach the root structure to the burial container (green cemeteries don’t do that).
-Don’t get me wrong, I think it’s a great idea and I love the spirit in which this project was born… but it’s important to know that the same effect can be achieved through basic green burial, when you choose to have a memorial planting above your grave or pick a spot near an established plant.
+I can tell you for certain that this is not something we would do at Carolina Memorial Sanctuary even if we wanted to (it sounds like a logistical nightmare).
+But if you are one of the people who loves this idea, there is good news: this same effect can be achieved with a green burial.
+If you opt for a memorial planting (where a plant or tree is placed above or near your grave after burial), or you choose a burial site next to a tree, you are essentially achieving the same effect.
+The decomposition of the body provides nutrients to plant life and is one of the basic premises of green burial and part of the reason why green cemeteries dig between 2.5 – 3.5 feet (the deeper you go, the further you get from plant root structures).
+Don’t get me wrong, I think the burial pod is aesthetically beautiful and I love the spirit in which this project was born… but it’s important to know that the same effect can be achieved through basic green burial, when you choose to have a memorial planting above your grave or pick a spot near an established plant.

-Burial Pod Options: Capsula Mundi is working on designs for the human body, which hasn’t come to market yet.
+Capsula Mundi is working on designs for the human body, which hasn’t come to market yet.
 There are different trees you can choose from and the hope is to have local tree planting options as well.
-Although an option for human body burial doesn’t exist yet, they recently completed an urn design for cremated remains and are accepting pre-order requests.
+Although an option for human body burial doesn’t exist yet, they have a similar egg shaped urn for cremated remains.
 However, there isn’t enough information available to determine if these meet green burial standards.